 The duration of unpaid parental leave is until the child reaches the age of three years old but may not exceed two years.
 The duration of unpaid parental leave for raising a child or children is not, in principle, less than six months each time.
-If an employee needs to take the leave for less than six months, they may file the application with their employer for the leave persisting for no less than 30 days for a maximum of two times.
+If an employee needs to take a leave for less than six months, they may file an application with their employer for leave persisting for no less than 30 days for a maximum of two times.

-When an employee applies for unpaid parental leave for raising their children, they should file an application in writing to their employer 10 days in advance.
+When an employee applies for unpaid parental leave to raise their children, they should file an application in writing to their employer 10 days in advance.
 During the period of unpaid parental leave, unless there are other arrangements made by the employer and employee, the period should not be included in working seniority for the employee on leave.

 A female worker is granted maternity leave before and after childbirth for a combined period of eight weeks.
 In the case of a miscarriage after the first three months of pregnancy, the female worker is permitted to discontinue her work and is granted maternity leave for a period of four weeks.